semgrep/semgrep-docs/docs/release-notes/august-2024.md

 ### Added

+- The Semgrep AppSec Platform now displays EPSS scores for all Supply Chain findings.
+The [exploit prediction scoring system (EPSS) probability](https://www.first.org/epss/) represents the likelihood that the vulnerability will be exploited in the wild in the next 30 days, where the higher the score, the greater the probability the vulnerability is exploited.

 ### Changed

 - The link to the Supply Chain findings page in Semgrep AppSec Platform filters to the specific repository and `ref` on which the findings are detected.